Ultragreen/thot/README.md

 # Thot

-Thot is THe Outset Templating : the simpliest solution for Ruby and command to templatize
+Thot is THe Operative Templating : the simpliest solution for Ruby and command to templatize

 ## Installation